 2.3.3.
 Comparing Differences Between Critical N Dilution Curves

 Using the previously identified credible interval for critical N concentration, it is possible to identify the range for which two CNDCs are significantly different.
-If the median critical N concentration value of one curve falls outside of the credible interval for critical N concentration of another curve, then the two curves are determined to be significantly different over the range for which the median values falls outside of the credible interval.
+If the median critical N concentration value of one curve falls outside of the credible interval for critical N concentration of another curve, then the two curves are determined to be significantly different over the range for which the median value falls outside of the credible interval.

 To evaluate the differences between curves fit in the present study, the CNDC for a given level of variety within location was compared to all other levels using this method.
 This approach allows for the direct evaluation of differences in critical N concentration across G x E effects.

-This same method was also used to compared the CNDCs fitted in the present study to the CNDCs published in previous studies (i.e., Ben Abdallah et al., 2016; Giletto et al., 2020).
+This same method was also used to compare the CNDCs fitted in the present study to the CNDCs published in previous studies (i.e., Ben Abdallah et al., 2016; Giletto et al., 2020).
 In this case, the previously published curve was evaluated to see if it fell within the credible interval for the corresponding curve fitted in the present study.
 This approach allows for direct evaluation of differences in critical N concentration across various statistical methods.

 3. Results